tableau/extensions-api/docs/trex_sandbox_test.md

 You can create Sandboxed Extensions from scratch, or you can port your existing (Network Enabled) extensions to work in the sandbox environment.
 The components of a Sandboxed Extension are the same as for a Network Enabled one.
 Each extension consists of a web page that calls your JavaScript code and the Extensions API JavaScript library.
 Each extension provides a `.trex` file.

 To port an existing extension, make sure all resources and libraries are local to your extension source code.
-No network access is allowed.
+No network access outside the sandbox container is allowed.
 And you need to modify the path to your extension in the `.trex` file to have it load in the sandbox environment.
 Information about changing your `.trex` file is described in [Test your own Sandboxed Extensions in the local sandbox](#test-your-own-sandboxed-extensions-in-the-local-sandbox).

 ### Requirements for Sandboxed Extensions